bdttd000/twitch-account-creator/Readme.md

 - Script has arguments such as 'login' and 'password', but i assume they will be useless as these accounts are fragile.
 We don't have access to the email so any ban is probably permanent.
 - There is an option to add captcha solver which will solve our problem with vpn.

+### Possible errors

+- There are three different types of registration forms on Twitch, but the script only handles two of them correctly because the third one occurs very rarely.
+If it becomes a problem, I will fix it.
+- The captcha will block us from obtaining the email.
+There are two solutions to this.
+Either you uncomment the 'headless: false' option in 'server/src/scrapper.js' and pass it manually, or you can implement a captcha solver.